 Financial Accounting & Reporting (ACTG 4610)

-The purpose of this course is to provide you with an understanding of the financial statements issued by companies to external parties, such as shareholders and creditors.
-The course covers the fundamentals of accounting, from recording economic events in the accounting records to the preparation of the company’s financial statements, as well as major transaction categories and accounting policies of business firms and their financial statement implications.
-In addition, the course introduces you to publicly traded companies’ Form 10-K annual reports.
+The purpose of this course is to provide you with a strong understanding of the financial statements issued by companies to external parties, such as shareholders and creditors.
+The course covers the fundamentals of accounting, from recording economic events through the preparation of a company’s financial statements.
+In addition, the course examines the complexity of accounting policy choices and the financial statement impacts of those decisions.
+You will also gain significant experience analyzing Form 10-K annual reports of publically traded companies.

 Marketing Concepts (MKTG 4100)